+Another beautiful plant that you may encounter during your Amazon River cruise is the Heliconia Rostrata.
 Known as the false bird of paradise or hanging lobster claw, this plant stands out thanks to its exquisite flowers.
 Its stems can reach up to 6.5 feet tall, resulting in very large plants.

 Its flowers are also on the larger side, reaching slightly over 3 feet.
 Hummingbirds can often be spotted collecting nectar from these delicious flowers.

 This is one of the most fascinating plants you’ll see in the Amazon rainforest.
 It grows on stones (lithophytes) and even on other trees (epiphyte), which is why it doesn’t have a stem.